organix/uFork/ufork-wasm/asm.md

     push beh

-Names may not contain spaces, periods, colons, or semicolons.
-Names may not start with "#" or a digit.
-Names may end in a "?" to indicate predicates.
+Names must start with a letter.
+Names may contain letters and numbers.
+Groups of letters and numbers may be separated by underscore (`_`) or hyphen (`-`).
 The following are all valid names:

 - `send_0`
 - `CONT_ID`
-- `is_nil?`
+- `isNil`
 - `take-2nd`

+Exotic names may be enclosed in double-quotes (`"`).
+They may contain any non-control character except double-quote.
+These names are usually used by code-generators.

-There is also a compound form, which refers to an imported value.
-A period separates the module name from the import name:
+There is also a compound form of name, which refers to an imported value.
+A period (`.`) separates the module name from the import name:

     if std.cust_send